 From Low Sweden Bridge it is just a matter of heading down.
 The trail goes through a farm and joins a narrow road which leads back down into Ambleside.

-There are many walks from Ambleside and in the surrounding area, but this one of the best short walks in the Lake District.
-It takes less than ninety minutes and can be enjoyed by anyone with a reasonable level of fitness.
+There are many walks from Ambleside and in the surrounding area, but this is one of the best short walks in the Lake District.
+It takes less than ninety minutes and anyone with a reasonable level of fitness will enjoy this walk.
 The trail is very clear and it would be difficult to get lost on this walk!

 If you enjoyed this post, you may also like to check out these other posts about the Lake District:

 If you liked this post, please share!